David Gordon Green's unrealized projects: Freaks of the Heartland

-It was announced in October 2008 that Green was to direct a film adaptation of Steve Niles' Dark Horse graphic novel Freaks of the Heartland for Overture Films.
+It was announced in October 2008 that Green was to direct a film adaptation of Steve Niles' Dark Horse graphic novel Freaks of the Heartland for Overture Films with Peter Sattler and Geoff Davey writing.
 Green reported in 2011 that the film might be animated.
 It was reported in 2016 that Green, if available, was attached to produce and direct a television series based on Freaks of the Heartland for MTV.

 2010s

 Battling Boy

 In May 2010, it was announced that Paramount Pictures hired Green and Josh Parkinson to rewrite the Battling Boy script.
 The project was to have been based on Paul Pope's graphic novel of the same name.
 On July 29, 2015, The Tracking Board reported that Patrick Osborne replaced Green as director of Battling Boy, while Green co-wrote the screenplay with Josh Parkinson.

 Free Country

 It was also announced in May 2010 that Green was eyeing to direct Parkinson's first original screenplay titled Free Country.
 The story was described as "a thriller with comedic elements."